Rajendra-Singh7/Online-Retail-Company-SQL-Database/README.md

 ## Overview

 This project simulates the core database operations of a fictional online retail company using SQL Server.
 It demonstrates relational database design, data insertion, reporting and analytics queries, triggers for logging changes, and performance optimization through indexes.
-The project is ideal for showcasing SQL skills in a data analyst portfolio.
+The project showcases my skills in SQL, including database development, querying, and optimization, as part of my data analyst portfolio.

 ---